-DESCRIPTION RESULT Situation 1 - The Goalkeeper is inside the Goal Crease Situation 1A An attacking Player is standing in the Goal Crease when the puck enters the crease then crosses the Goal Line.
-In no way do they affect the Goalkeeper's ability to defend their goal.
+DESCRIPTION RESULT Situation 1 - The goalkeeper is inside the goal crease Situation 1A An attacking Player is standing in the goal crease when the puck enters the crease then crosses the goal line.
+In no way do they affect the goalkeeper's ability to defend their goal.
 Goal is allowed.
-Situation 1B An attacking Player makes contact with the Goalkeper however, no goal is scored on the play.
+Situation 1B An attacking Player makes contact with the goalkeeper however, no goal is scored on the play.
 Play continues, no whistle.
-Situation 1C An attacking Player makes incidental relevant contact with the Goalkeeper at the same time a goal is scored.
+Situation 1C An attacking Player makes incidental relevant contact with the goalkeeper at the same time a goal is scored.
 Goal is disallowed.
 The Referee in their judgment may call the appropriate penalty to the attacking Player.
-The announcement should be, "No goal due to interference with the Goalkeeper."
-Situation 1D An attacking Player makes other than incidental contact with the Goalkeeper, however, no goal is scored on the play.
+The announcement should be, "No goal due to Interference on the Goalkeeper."
+Situation 1D An attacking Player makes other than incidental contact with the goalkeeper, however, no goal is scored on the play.
 Referee in their judgment must assess the appropriate penalty to the attacking Player.
-Situation 1E An attacking Player makes other than incidental contact with the Goalkeeper at the time a goal is scored.
+Situation 1E An attacking Player makes other than incidental contact with the goalkeeper at the time a goal is scored.
 Goal is disallowed.
-The Referee in their judgment must assess the appropriate penalty to the attacking Player. interference with the Goalkeeper."
-Situation 2 - The Goalkeeper is outside the Goal Crease Situation 2 A An attacking Player makes incidental contact with the Goal- keeper; however, no goal is scored on the play.
+The Referee in their judgment must assess the appropriate penalty to the attacking Player.
+The announcement should be, "No goal due to Interference on the Goalkeeper."
+Situation 2 - The goalkeeper is outside the goal crease 2 Situation 2 A An attacking Player makes incidental contact with the goal-keeper; however, no goal is scored on the play.
 Play continues, no whistle.
-Situation 2 B An attacking Player makes incidental contact with the Goal- keeper at the same time a goal is scored.
+Situation 2 B An attacking Player makes incidental contact with the goal-keeper at the same time a goal is scored.
 Goal is allowed.
-Situation 2 C An attacking Player makes other than incidental contact with the Goalkeeper, however, no goal is scored on the play.
+Situation 2 C An attacking Player makes other than incidental contact with the goalkeeper, however, no goal is scored on the play.
 The Referee in their judgment must assess the appropriate penalty to the attacking Player.
-Situation 2 d An attacking Player makes other than incidental contact with the goalkeeper at the time a goal is scored.
+Situation 2 D An attacking Player makes other than incidental contact with the goalkeeper at the time a goal is scored.
 Goal is disallowed.
 The Referee in their judgment must assess the appropriate penalty to the attacking Player.